replicatedhq/help-center/content/docs/kubernetes/getting-started/overview.md

 ---
 date: "2016-07-03T04:02:20Z"
-title: "Shipping With Kubernetes on Replicated"
+title: "Delivering with Kubernetes on Replicated"
 description: "A quick overview of how to get started with Kubernetes and Replicated."
 weight: "2501"
-categories: [ "Shipping With Kubernetes" ]
+categories: [ "Delivering with Kubernetes" ]
 index: ["docs/kubernetes", "docs"]
 aliases : [docs/kubernetes/getting-started/,/tags/kubernetes/]
 gradient: "kubernetes"